vercel/next.js/examples/cms-kontent/README.md

 Go to `Content & Assets` section in your project and click `Create new` on the `Content` tab and select `Author` content type.

-- You just need **1 author item** first.
+- You need **1 author item** first.
-- Use dummy data for his name.
+- Use mock data for author name.
 - For the image, you can download one from [Unsplash](https://unsplash.com/).

 Next, create another item based on **Post** content type:

 - It's recommend to create at least **2 post items**.
-- Use dummy data for the text.
+- Use mock data for the text.
 - For images, you can download them from [Unsplash](https://unsplash.com/).
 - Pick the **author** you created earlier.